kweidner14/Is-It-WP/README.md

 ## Description

-The **Is It WP Checker** is a versatile WordPress plugin that enables users to ascertain if a specific website is constructed using WordPress.com or WordPress.org.
-It's an invaluable tool for web developers, designers, and marketers keen on understanding a website's foundational technology.
+The **Is It WP Checker** is a WordPress plugin that enables users to determine if a given website is built using WordPress.com or WordPress.org.
+This tool is invaluable for web developers, designers, and marketers who want to understand the foundational technology of a website.

-**Version:** 1.2.0
+**Version:** 1.2.1
 **Author:** Kyle Weidner

 ## Features

-- **Simple User Interface**: Easily input the URL and click "Check".
+- **Simple User Interface**: Simply input a URL and click "Check".
-- **Admin Dashboard**: Find a dedicated section under the "Tools" category in the WordPress dashboard.
+- **Admin Dashboard**: Locate a dedicated section under the "Tools" category in the WordPress dashboard.
-- **Data Storage**: The plugin now records URL entries and IP addresses of rate-limited users into the database.
+- **Data Storage**: Stores URL entries and IP addresses of rate-limited users into the database.
-- **Data Export**: Admins have the capability to export URLs and IP addresses as distinct CSV files.
+- **Data Export**: Admins can export URL and IP address data as separate CSV files.
-- **Enhanced Design**: Integrated a new stylesheet for polished plugin interfaces.
+- **Enhanced Design**: A new stylesheet has been integrated for a polished plugin interface.
-- **Code Improvement**: Major code refactoring for modularization and maintainability.
+- **Code Improvement**: Major code refactoring for better modularization and maintainability.
-- **Rate Limiting**: Users can only conduct a specific number of checks within a certain timeframe, and IP addresses of users who exceed this limit are stored.
+- **Rate Limiting**: A certain number of checks within a specific timeframe are allowed, and IP addresses exceeding this limit are stored.
-- **Heightened Security**: Employs WordPress nonces for form submission, improved input/output sanitization, and measures to counteract SQL injection attacks.

 ## Installation